 A Defensive Charge: this is the more common interaction people have with bears.
 It occurs when the animal feels threatened and wants to prove it’s scary.
 Black bears are notorious for “bluff charging” and you can see one in action in this video: (2:13 is a good example).

 If a bear is being defensive, but closes the distance, use your bear spray.
 If you have none, lay on your stomach and protect your neck with your arms.
 Don’t ditch your pack (if backpacking) as that will provide valuable armour.
 The bear should lose interest quickly once it is sure you’re not a threat.

 An Offensive Charge: These are the things of nightmares (nightbears?).
 Very rarely, a bear might see a human as food, and stalk them along the trail.
 If you see this behaviour, calmly make your way inside a building, car, or up a tree.
 Bears can climb, but it’s much harder to hunt climbing prey.
-If the bear charges, use your bear spray, and failing that, fight it with anything at hand.
+If they charge, use your bear spray, and failing that, fight it with anything at hand.
 Sticks, rocks, hiking poles – anything can be used to fight.
-Best case scenario, the bear finds you too much trouble and leaves to hunt easier prey.
+Best case scenario, you make yourself too much trouble and it leaves to hunt easier prey.
 Worst case scenario… well at least your friends and family can say they knew the hero that went down swinging.

 Article written by Zenia Platten – Writer and emergency preparedness professional.

 Good article, thanks!

 As someone who’s had close encounters with about 75 black bears and 25 grizzlies, I’ve probably had a bit more experience than many.

 I would add a nuance to the bear fighting.
 If a black bear is attacking you, fight back.
 If you want to, or have to play dead, then worth a chance.
 But the stats are in your favour for fighting back.
 For grizzly, play dead and protect your head and back of neck as best you can.